Tratos/LANOrigin/README.md

 Enter Export Password: 123456
 Verifying - Enter Export Password: 123456
 ```
+rename zertifikat-pub.pfx to cert.pfx and copy the file at the place how have the OrginLANServer.exe installed.

 ## todo
 I hope that someone can help me with the design, especially to make it a bit more similar to the original Origin, so that users can find their way around more easily.